russellgordon/ics4u-s2-2024-25/content/source-ics4u/s2/All Classes/Thread 1, Day 4.md

 notes: John Rampelt visiting.
 ---
 ## Agenda
-1. Lecture: Microcomputer Architecture
+1. Lecture: The Evolution of Microcomputer Architecture

 ## Things to do before our next class

-- [ ] If you have not done so yet, please update your computer to macOS 14.7 and Xcode to 16.0.
+- [ ] If you have not done so yet, please [[Update macOS to 14.7|update your computer to macOS 14.7]] and use [[Xcodes]] to install Xcode 16.0.